belle2/basf2/online_book/basf2/b2bii.rst

 **The path of evtgen files has to be absolute path.**

-Now you have mdst files produced in ``mcproduzh/gsim/mdst/`` directory.
+Now you have MDST files produced in ``mcproduzh/gsim/mdst/`` directory.

 .. admonition:: Exercise